Zavian3/truck_listings_scrapper/deploy.md

 - Try with a different search or broader criteria
 - Check if the website structure has changed

+### Environment Differences:

+**Local Development:**
+- ✅ Uses your ChromeDriver file (if present)
+- ✅ Uses your Facebook session (immediate headless mode)
+- ✅ Uses your local service_account.json

+**Streamlit Cloud:**
+- ✅ ChromeDriver provided by platform
+- ❌ Facebook session invalid (requires fresh login)
+- ✅ Uses secrets for Google authentication

 ### Getting Help:

 1. Check this deployment guide
 2. Review the main README.md
 3. Check Streamlit Cloud logs for errors
 4. Verify Google Cloud API permissions

+### First Facebook Login on Cloud:

+On Streamlit Cloud, Facebook scraping will require:
+1. One-time manual login in visible browser mode
+2. Session will be saved for future runs
+3. Subsequent runs can use headless mode